iomesh/docs/docs/deploy-iomesh-cluster/setup-iomesh.md

    kubectl --namespace iomesh-system -o yaml get blockdevice <device_name>
    ```

-After running the command, you should see an example below:
+After running the command, you should see an example like:
 ```output
 apiVersion: openebs.io/v1alpha1
 kind: BlockDevice